 So, here it is.
 COVID-19.
-The metaphorical elephant in the room.
-If you have started working remotely, you may be asking yourself, “What can I accomplish over this time?“ One valuable initiative is to boost your company’s position in the market through a strong operational brand governance structure.
-Putting your efforts here now will set the stage for growth once this crisis eases.
+The metaphorical elephant in the room is affecting how brand and marketing professionals work, priorities and initiatives, and budgets.
+You may be asking yourself, “What can I accomplish over this time?”
+One valuable initiative is to boost your company’s position in the market by looking at ways to improve the efficiency and effectiveness of your brand and marketing operations.
+For most organizations, a good place to start is by assessing your operational brand governance structure.
+Putting your efforts here now will improve efficiency now and set the stage for growth once this crisis eases.

 That’s why we’ve updated this article on operational brand governance to provide the background, the benefits, and some initial “how to” ideas.

 To start, it’s worth stating that organizations today express their brands through a plethora of digital, physical, and experiential touchpoints.
 With so many opportunities for consumer impressions and interactions created by employees across a variety of departments, it’s no surprise that effective, consistent brand representation can be hard to achieve.

 It’s imperative companies like yours master operational brand governance to address these challenge.
 If your brand is misaligned or misrepresented, you risk confusing customers and eroding their trust—and your market share.

 I know what “brand governance” is, but what is operational brand governance?

 Operational brand governance refers to the infrastructure required to ensure consistent and effective implementation of the brand across all channels, touchpoints, and stakeholders.